luisteod/luisteod/README.md

-# Hi, I'm Luis Henrique Teodoro
+# Hi, I'm Luis

+Here you can find a summary of my certifications, tools that I have used and some of my areas of interest.

 ## Certifications